 9 keys to establishing low-code security

-- Vendor requirements.
-It’s critical to research the third-party vendors you are considering purchasing software from.
+- Supplier requirements.
+It’s critical to research the third-party suppliers you are considering purchasing software from.
 You can request documentation of their own security testing and certifications, and learn about the operational and security controls they have in place.

 - Security culture.
-To establish the importance low-code security across your organization, all your security policies, governance rules, and best practices should be enforced everywhere.
+To establish the importance of low-code security across your organisation, all your security policies, governance rules, and best practices should be enforced everywhere.
 When secure practices are commonplace, you reduce the chances of a breach due to user error.

 - Threat modelling.
 Before implementing a platform, have your IT team do a thorough threat analysis to review all entry points into the platform, identify potential threats, and make sure the platform’s design does not come with any significant risks.

 - Static code analysis.
 Another test your tech experts can perform is an analysis to find any errors within the code that may interact with outside sources and not align with industry security standards.

 - Vulnerability testing.
 You’ll be able to determine if your low-code platform is truly secure by having your cybersecurity professionals look for access points that hackers could use to try and compromise your apps and data.

 - Access control.
 Make sure the platform you choose offers options for controlling who can access your platform, what activities they can perform, and what they can share in and outside of your organisation.
 Many data breaches come from user error, so it’s important to decrease the chance of an issue happening by limiting unauthorised usage from the start.

 - Hosting.
 Find out where your platform hosts data to ensure your data will be safe and restorable in the event of a breach or data loss.
 Even if you have your own in-house IT and security teams, it’s important to review your licensing agreement to find out who you should contact if you run into security issues within the platform that need to be addressed by your supplier.